 Her work as an independent producer includes BAFTA Rising Star Rosie Day’s debut play Instructions for a Teenage Armageddon (Old Red Lion/Barn Theatre, Cirencester), Diary of a Teenage Girl (Southwark Playhouse), Circleville, Circlevalley (UK Tour), Singin’ In The Rain and RENT (Oxford Playhouse).
 She also supported the development of Sophie Wooley’s Augmented and is on the senior reading panel for Theatre503, as well as reading extensively for playwriting awards.
 She tweets from @em_lunnon.

-Abbii joined DEM in May 2017 as Production Assistant where she has grown to Associate Producer and Head of Finance, alongside in-house Company Stage Management.
+Abbii is currently General Manager at Hartshorn-Hook after over five years with DEM.
+Abu joined DEM in May 2017 as Production Assistant where she grew to be Associate Producer and Head of Finance, alongside in-house Company Stage Management.

-Her production work includes: BLOWHOLE (Pleasance Theatre Islington); RIDE (Workshop Production - Garrick Theatre, West End); Brother (Southwark Playhouse); DUST (Trafalgar Studios); A Theory of Justice The Musical (Workshop, The Arts Theatre); Adrian Mole (Ambassadors Theatre, West End); DUST (New York Theatre Workshop); Murder at the Gates (Workshop, The Other Palace); Works of Art (Workshop, Turbine Theatre); The Rink (Southwark Playhouse); Spring Awakening (Hope Mill Theatre); and Working (Southwark Playhouse).
+Her production work includes: twenty-eight (Theatre 503); BLOWHOLE (Soho Theatre / Pleasance Theatre Islington); RIDE (Workshop Production - Garrick Theatre, West End); Brother (Southwark Playhouse); DUST (Trafalgar Studios); A Theory of Justice The Musical (Workshop, The Arts Theatre); Adrian Mole (Ambassadors Theatre, West End); DUST (New York Theatre Workshop); Murder at the Gates (Workshop, The Other Palace); Works of Art (Workshop, Turbine Theatre); The Rink (Southwark Playhouse); Spring Awakening (Hope Mill Theatre); and Working (Southwark Playhouse).

-Production Accountant work includes: Amélie (Criterion Theatre, West End); Doctor Who Time Fracture and Immersive Great Gatsby (Immersive Everywhere); Last Five Years (Southwark Playhouse); Adrian Mole (Ambassadors Theatre, West End); Dust (New York Theatre Workshop); Three Sisters (Belka Productions, Vaudeville Theatre, West End); Hair (Aria Entertainments, UK and International Tour); Counting Sheep (Wild Yak, Vaults Festival).
+Production Accounting work includes: Footloose (UK Tour); Amélie (Criterion Theatre, West End); The Choir of Man (Arts Theatre); Doctor Who Time Fracture and Immersive Great Gatsby (Immersive Everywhere); Last Five Years (Southwark Playhouse); Adrian Mole (Ambassadors Theatre, West End); DUST (New York Theatre Workshop); Three Sisters (Belka Productions, Vaudeville Theatre, West End); Hair (Aria Entertainments, UK and International Tour); Counting Sheep (Wild Yak, Vaults Festival).

 Jessica is currently Head of Programming, Digital Media at the National Theatre.
 Her previous roles include Producer at The Bush Theatre, and Producer and Head of Marketing at Theatre503 and The Print Room.
 She co-founded DEM with Ramin and was Co-Producer from 2014 to early 2016.
 She tweets from @JessFCampbell.